lueck/scannedb-ok/README.md

   header and footer, sheet signature etc.
 - gives options for formatting (indenting) these line types
 - repairs syllable division at line breaks
-- besides plain text output, can generates
+- besides plain text output, can generate
 	- a word pool for repairing syllable divisions
 	- scriptura continua
 	- statistics about each page